How to prepare your home for winter

 Schedule a boiler service

 With the days and nights beginning to get darker and colder, the last thing you need is no heating or hot water.
-To help keep your boiler in good working order, it's recommended you get a professional boiler service every 12 months.
+To help keep your boiler in good working order, it's recommended you get an annual boiler service.
 This way you know everything is running as safely and efficiently as possible.

 Stock up on winter essentials